What is the best way to program a PLC?

 Once you have written your program and are in the troubleshooting stage you can usually go back and add to your flow chart.
-Usually there is always something that needs to be added, changed or modified based upon the actual functioning of the program.
+Usually, there is always something that needs to be added, changed or modified based upon the actual functioning of the program.

-Consider each project a complete leaning opportunity.
+Consider each project a complete learning opportunity.

 Once you know what you want to do with the PLC and have a good understanding of the logic flow, then it is time to start coding.
-Remember that there is no write or wrong method to program the PLC, either the program will work or it will not work.
+Remember that there is no right or wrong method to program the PLC, either the program will work or it will not work.

 Let’s look at an example.
 We will start with something that we all know how it works.